Selangor F.C. Women

-Selangor Football Club Women is a Malaysian professional women's football section of Selangor, based in Shah Alam, Selangor.
+Selangor Football Club Women is a Malaysian professional women's football club section of Selangor, based in Shah Alam, Selangor.
 Founded in 2022, they compete in the National Women's League, the top flight of women's football in Malaysia, and the FAS Women's Super League, the women's football league in Selangor.
 They play home matches at MPAJ Stadium.

 History

 First season

 Selangor F.C.
 Women started their inaugural season with participation in the 2022 National Women's League (Central Zone).
 Competing alongside five other clubs, the newly formed squad was selected through a comprehensive scouting process during the FAS Women's Super League tournament.
 Selangor F.C.
 Women earned the distinction of finishing as runners-up in the Central Zone.
 Their performance culminated in a commanding 5–0 victory over Kuala Lumpur at the JSA Arena in Setia Alam, securing qualification for the prestigious Tun Sharifah Rodziah Cup.
 The team continued to showcase their potential on the national stage during the 2022 Tun Sharifah Rodziah Cup.
 Despite a commendable effort throughout the tournament, Selangor F.C.
 Women concluded their campaign in fourth place after a closely contested 1–0 loss to Sabah in the third-place playoff.